fclorenzo/pkreborn-access/README.md

 2. Locate the "assets" section.
 3. Under that section, you will find the mod files: "pra-pathfind.rb" and "pra-accessible-summary.rb".
 Download the files for the features you wish to use.
 You can install one or both.
 4. Finally, create a folder called "Mods" inside the "patch" folder of your game, usually something like "Reborn-xxx-windows>patch" (where "xxx" corresponds to your game version), and paste the file(s) you just downloaded there.
+5. For Terra Readability mod, you will need to place the blindstep.dat file in your 'Data' folder.
+Specifically the root folder, this will not work in a 'patch > Data' folder.
+The Settings.rb file needs to replace the Settings.rb file in your 'Scripts' root folder.
+If you are using other mods that influence or replace the Settings.rb file, you can also manually make the change needed by copying:
+'LANGUAGES = [
+  ["Default", "default.dat"],
+  ["Blindstep", "blindstep.dat"]
+]'
+and replacing the existing language Array found on line 327 then saving the file.
+On start-up the game will prompt you to pick either Default or Blindstep as a language.

 ## Custom Event Naming (Community Project)